yuda-lyu/w-dwload-dlp/README.md

 ## Core
 > `w-dwload-dlp` is basing on `yt-dlp`.

+> The ffmpeg.exe file is too large and will be split into small zip files for upload.
+If ffmpeg is missing during the first execution, it will be automatically decompressed from the zip file.

 ## Installation
 ### Using npm(ES6 module):
 > **Note:** `w-dwload-dlp` is mainly dependent on `lodash-es` and `wsemi`, and should run in `Windows`.